UBC-MDS/introduction-machine-learning/chapters/en/module8.md

 <opt text="a plane"  correct="true">

 Great!
-We would need to use a plane which is 2 dimensional, to visualize our Ridge model in a 3 dimensional space.
+We would need to use a plane which is 2 dimensional, to visualize our Ridge model in a 3-dimensional space.

 </opt>